Unconscious bias training is a waste of time.

 The study found that there was a measured shift in both attitudes and behaviours amongst women and ethnic minorities.
 However, there was only a marginal change in white men.

 It seems people who may feel diversity was a personal issue felt more compelled to implement what they had learned.
-The results seem to justify any skepticism about unconscious bias training effectiveness.
+The results seem to justify any scepticism about unconscious bias training effectiveness.

 So how can we bridge the gap between awareness and actual behaviour?
 Well for starters, employees would have to flag up every time they have a thought that could be biased.
 Then they’d have to ensure that they replace them with more realistic, well-rounded views.